sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 ### USB Driver
 === "Windows"
-	If users haven't already installed the [RxTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their Windows PC, they will need to install the USB driver[^1] necessary to recognize and interact with the mosaic-X5 module through the USB interface.
+	If users haven't already installed the [RxTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their Windows PC, they will need to install the USB driver[^1] necessary to recognize and interact with the mosaic-T module through the USB interface.

-	A Windows USB driver for the mosaic-X5 can be installed through two methods:
+	A Windows USB driver for the mosaic-T can be installed through two methods:

 	<div class="annotate" markdown>

 	* RxTools Software Suite (1)
-	* mosaic-X5 GNSS Receiver Module (2)
+	* mosaic-T GNSS Receiver Module (2)

 	</div>